djarenas/Pedagogical-Algorithms-in-C-/README.md

 Tiles problem (1xM tiles in an NxM board); Friend's party problem; Calculate number of different paths from corner to corner in an NxM grid.
 Find possible binary permutations of size n that do not have consecutive 1s.
 Merge sort; quick sort.

+Linked-Lists
+Custom linked lists class.
+Class Methods: Insert element in O(1).
+Remove the head or tail in O(1).
+Search for an element.
+Insert an element at a specific position.
+Delete an element at a specific position.
+Get the kth last element by iterating through only once.